Driver FR Americas

 - 2020 – Youngest Canadian ever to win the F1600 Canadian championship.
 Paul Tracy previously held the record from 1985.
 (92% Podium avg, 75% win avg.) // Set 2 new records CTMP (Mosport) and Shannonville // Multiple F1600 wins in the USA

-- 2021 – I finished as USF4 Vice-Champion, the winningest driver with six wins of 17 races, poles, track record.
+- 2021 – I finished as USF4 Vice-Champion, the winningest driver with six wins of 17 races, poles, and a track record.
 Winning F4 driver ever in Canada.

 - Now focused on Road to Indy, building my program, partnerships, investment, socials